-The CEEPUS Agreement has been signed by Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, the Czech Republic, Croatia, Hungary, Moldova, Poland, the Former Yugoslavian Republic of Macedonia, Austria, Romania, Slovakia, Slovenia and Serbia.
+The CEEPUS Agreement has been signed by Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, the Czech Republic, Croatia, Hungary, Moldova, Poland, North Macedonia, Austria, Romania, Slovakia, Slovenia and Serbia.
 The University of Prishtina, Prizren and Peja in Kosovo are participating as well.

 The International Agreement upon which the cooperation is based is the CEEPUS III Agreement, which has entered into force since May 1st 2011 and has replaced the former CEEPUS II Agreement.

 Pregradual students with at least two finished semesters, postgradual students and academic persons of public universities are all elligible for the programme.